 - 1. Spawn a background thread. - 2.
 In background thread, continuously loop through: - 1.
 Turn off both digits by driving a 0 to GPIO pins (Linux #'s 61 and 44). - 2.
-Drive I2C GPIO extender to display pattern for left digit.
-Must write pattern to registers 0x14 and 0x15. - 3.
+Drive I2C GPIO extender to display pattern for left digit. - 3.
 Turn on left digit via GPIO 61 set to a 1.
 Wait for a little time.
 (Waiting for 5ms seems to work well). - 4.
 Turn off both digits by driving a 0 to GPIO pins (Linux #'s 61 and 44). - 5.
-Drive I2C GPIO extender to display pattern for right digit.
-Must write pattern to register 0x14 and 0x15. - 6.
+Drive I2C GPIO extender to display pattern for right digit. - 6.
 Turn on right digit via GPIO 44 set to a 1.
 Wait a little time.
 (Waiting for 5ms seems to work well).

 If the display seems to flicker, it either means you are not switching between digits fast enough, or you are not leaving the digits on for long enough for them to glow brightly.
 Ensure that inside your thread that you are doing only the minimum amount of other computation.
-Consider pre-computing and caching (in say a local or static global variable) any value which the code might compute on each pass through the loop.
+Consider pre-computing and caching (in say a local variable or static global variable) any value which the code might compute on each pass through the loop.